.

 forbidden words |

-Superlatives and words referring to "national", terms containing the meaning of "best".
+Superlatives and words referring to "national", terms with the meaning of "best".

 |